CopernicaMarketingSoftware/REACT-CPP/README.md

 ````

 The example above demonstrates how threads can synchronize with each other.
-First, you must create an endpoint that the other thread can use to call the
+First, you create an endpoint that the other thread can use to call the
-main thread, and you must install a handler that will be called whenever the
+main thread, and you install a handler that will be called when the
 other thread uses that endpoint.
-Both steps can be taken by just calling
+Both steps are taken by a simple call to
-Loop::onSynchronize() to install the handler.
-The endpoint object is returned
-by that method.

-After you've received the endpoint, you can pass it to the other thread so that
-it can call it.
+Loop::onSynchronize().
+This installs the callback function that runs in the
+main thread, and it returns the thread safe endpoint that can be used by other
+thread to interup the main event loop.

 The Synchronizer is similar to classes like React::Reader, React::Writer,
 React::Timer, etcetera.
 And the callback also comes in two forms: one with